Charter Keck Cramer is seeking new Melbourne offices.

-The research house and advisory group – which appoints real estate agents for clients, amongst many other functions which require travel throughout metropolitan Melbourne – could sign a seven to eight year lease agreement when it finds the right place.
+The research house and advisory group could sign an eight year agreement if it finds the right place.

-CKC hopes to relocate out of its current headquarters, 8 Exhibition Street, at the end of next year.
+CKC hopes to relocate from 8 Exhibition Street at the end of next year.

-Access to co-working space may be a driver for traditional office space, hereon in
+Access to co-working space may be a driver for good

-CKC’s brief includes a section headlined “Flexible Space/Co-working” in which it said it would view favourably “the ability to provide flexible space opportunities within the building; or next to/adjoining the building”.
+CKC said it would view favourably “the ability to provide flexible space opportunities within the building; or next to/adjoining the building” (story continues below).

-Co-working space is advantageous to office occupiers for a number of reasons, most stemming from the flexibility it allows – to grow, or shrink, as a business does, perhaps as major contracts come and go.
+Co-working space is advantageous to occupiers for a number of reasons, the chief being flexibility – tenancies can grow or shrink as a business does, perhaps as contracts come and go.

-For many tenants, the cost of placing an employee in a co-working space, might be cheaper than renting permanent area, particularly if there are periods a desk is vacant.
+For many renters, placing an employee in a co-working space might be cheaper than renting permanent area particularly if there are periods a desk is vacant.

-This week, real estate agency LJ Hooker moved into a Sydney CBD co-working office managed by WeWork at 161 Castlereagh Street (pictured, below).
+This week, real estate agency LJ Hooker moved into a Sydney CBD co-working office managed by WeWork at 161 Castlereagh St.

-One occupier services executive, who preferred not to be named in this item because it focused on an active leasing brief, said an alternative office option can contribute to employee satisfaction – and its associated workplace consequences including attendance and productivity.
+An occupier services executive said an alternative office can contribute to employee satisfaction – and in theory, attendance and productivity.

-For some businesses, it means having a base in a location closer to clients or could-be customers.
+For some businesses, it could mean having a base closer to clients or could-be customers.

 Some major landlords appear to have recognised the trend – beginning to incorporate co-work tenancies into buildings for other occupiers which might urgently need short-term space.